salvakantero/MineSquadPi/Readme.txt

 =============================
 For Raspberry Pi / Windows *

-* and other systems compatible with python/pygame.
+*and other systems compatible with python/pygame.
-  (Installers and executables for Windows and Raspberry Pi in the /PUB folder)
+*(Compiled program for Windows, Linux and Raspberry Pi in the "/dist" folder)

 You are part of an elite sapper squad during the Second World War.